BCBA® Certification & Requirements: A Step-by-Step Guide

 Ultimately, BCBAs® must pass a national exam administered by the BACB.
 However, to qualify for the exam, a person must meet certain requirements.

-Students who are on this path must have earned a Master’s or Doctoral degree from an Association for Behavior Analysis International-accredited (ABAI) or a reco gnized program in 2015 or later.
+Students who are on this path must have earned a master’s or doctoral degree from an APBA-accredited behavior analysis program or an ABAI-accredited or recognized behavior analysis program in 2015 or later.
 The program must have been accredited at the time the degree was earned.

 Along with earning a degree, students must also have completed 2,000 hours of supervised fieldwork or 1,500 hours of concentrated supervised fieldwork.
+Most or all of the required fieldwork is usually completed before graduating from an accredited program.

-Path 2: Behavior-analytic Coursework
+Path 2: Behavior-Analytic Coursework

 Path 3: Faculty Teaching and Research